 Leaded fuel, use, implications, etc:Leaded gasoline has not been available for road vehicles for many years now, in the USA.
 Leaded fuels are still available for piston engine aircraft.
 Use of leaded aviation fuels in the U.S for on-road use is illegal.
 Many years ago, when it was totally normal for tetraethyl lead (TEL) to be in automotive fuels, some gasoline's contained ethylene dibromide (& some other additives), which helped flush the lead from the combustion chamber, & reduced deposits under the exhaust valve tulip head.
 Still, a considerable amount of lead & other deposits occurred at idle & very light throttle situations & also where the heat in the combustion chamber was not high enough to burn off & flush the deposits.
 It is my belief that Chevron's Techron secret ingredient, then, was ethylene dibromide, or something similar to it.
 Techron has been reformulated more than once, & I do not know if lead scavenging substances are now in Techron ...or in ANY road gasoline's.
-There are two types of separately bottled Techron sold now (only one type, I think, is available in gas station pumps), one for fuel injection cars & one for carbureted cars.
+There are two types Techron sold now (only one type, I think, is available from gas station pumps), one for fuel injection cars & one for carbureted cars.
 I do NOT know of the differences, if there really are any.
 I know that Techron DOES work for any engine, to help keep deposits down.